spatie/laravel-permission/README.md

 composer require spatie/laravel-permission
 ```

-In Laravel 5.5 the service provider will automatically get registered.
-In older versions of the framework just add the service provider in `config/app.php` file:
+The service provider will automatically get registered.
+Or you may manually add the service provider in your `config/app.php` file:

 ```php
 'providers' => [